 7. A Buzzing Sound

-8. A Constantly Tripped Breaker
+8. A Frequently Tripped Breaker

-It’s common for homeowners to trip their breakers by pulling too much electricity at once; after all, that’s what the breakers are for.
+It’s common for homeowners to trip their breakers by pulling too much electricity at once.
+After all, that’s what the breakers are for.
 However, if a home’s breakers trip every day—and if the same breakers are the problem—then it’s likely the home’s electrical system isn’t meeting the homeowner’s electrical needs.